luckshihaa-krishnan/GameEngineFoundation-Assignments/README.md

 - Interaction to toggle the light switch

 ## How to build/run the project
 The packages used in this application that needs to be installed through NuGet packages are OpenTK, StbImageSharp and System.Drawing.Common.
-Some dependancies used in the application are OpenTK.Graphics.OpenGL4 to create graphics, OpenTK.Mathematics for math tools, System.Drawing.Imaging to manage images such as the texture image, etc. To build and run the project on Visual Studio, there is a green play button that allows you to start the application
+Some dependancies used in the application are OpenTK.Graphics.OpenGL4 to create graphics, OpenTK.Mathematics for math tools, System.Drawing.Imaging to manage images such as the texture image, and many more dependancies.
+To build and run the project on Visual Studio, there is a green play button that allows you to start the application.

 ## Credits
 Textured image for the room is from https://polyhaven.com/textures